County Donegal: Former districts

-Until 2014, there were town councils in Letterkenny, Bundoran, Ballyshannon and Buncrana.
+Until 2014, there were town councils in Letterkenny, Bundoran, Ballyshannon, and Buncrana.
 The town councils were abolished in June 2014 when provisions of the Local Government Reform Act 2014 was commenced and their functions were taken over by Donegal County Council.

 National elections

-The Dáil constituency of Donegal constituency (5 TDs) covers almost the entire county, with the exception of a small area in southern Donegal around Bundoran and Ballyshannon, which is part of the Sligo–Leitrim constituency.
+The Dáil constituency of Donegal (Dáil constituency) (5 TDs) covers almost the entire county, with the exception of a small area in southern Donegal around Bundoran and Ballyshannon, which is part of the Sligo–Leitrim constituency.

 Historically, the county was represented in the Parliament of Ireland through the Donegal Borough constituency, which lasted from 1613 to 1800, when the Irish Parliament was abolished.
 Following the Act of Union, the county was represented in Westminster through the Donegal constituency until 1885.
 Following this, the county was broken up into four separate constituencies – North Donegal, South Donegal, East Donegal and West Donegal – which persisted until independence.
 The Government of Ireland Act 1920 reformed the four constituencies into a single entity covering "the administrative county of Donegal".
 This was broken up into Donegal East and Donegal West from 1937 to 1977, and into Donegal North-East and Donegal South-West from 1981 to 2016.